Margaret McLeod: Awards and honours

 In 1978, McLeod was awarded with the Ontario Medal for Good Citizenship.
 The following year, McLeod was honoured with the Order of Canada.
 In 1993, she was inducted into the Terry Fox Hall of Fame.

-Death
+Personal life and death

+McLeod was known as Margaret Seixas before her 1941 marriage.
+While married, she had three children.
 McLeod died on June 19, 1993.